fschoenfeldt/wetterhaecker/README.md

 2. copy `./bin/wetterhaecker.ini.example` to `./bin/wetterhaecker.ini` and adjust the values.
 3. run `./bin/deploy.sh` to deploy the application to your Uberspace server.

+After first deployment, you need to [open a web backend on uberspace](https://manual.uberspace.de/web-backends/#specific-path).

 ### Building a Release using Docker

 There's a `Dockerfile` in the root of the project that can be used to build a production image of the application.
 Note that you need to have a server with the [same OS, version and architecture as the one you build the image on](https://hexdocs.pm/phoenix/releases.html).